 Gathering with Family

-No matter what holidays you are celebrating this year, we know it is different.
-Here are some tips on how to celebrate safely during COVID.
-Teen Vogue also has a good roundup of resources on challenging bigoted relatives over the holidays, or you can listen to this NPR podcast about having better conversations about race with family.
+No matter what holidays you are celebrating this year, at least one family gathering is likely involved.
+Teen Vogue has a good roundup of resources on challenging bigoted relatives over the holidays, or you can listen to this NPR podcast about having better conversations about race with family.

 Do you have more ideas about how to celebrate the holidays with an inclusive spirit?
 Share with us @RocketshipSchools on social!